apiscopo/tedata/README.md

 options:
   -h, --help            show this help message and exit --head, -he           Run browser with head i.e show the browser window.
 Default is headless/hidden window.
-  --method, -m          Scraping method to use either: "path", "tooltips" or "mixed".
+  --method, -m          Scraping method to use either: "path", "tooltips", "mixed" or "highcharts_api".
                         If not specified, default method "path" will be used.
 ```